Musa-Ian/Threads-Pull/README.md

 - 💾 Caching for improved performance and reduced load on Threads
 - 🛡️ Comprehensive error handling and rate limiting
 - 📄 Full documentation for API usage and deployment
+- 🚀 Ready for serverless deployment on Vercel
+- 🧩 Supports all Threads URL formats (posts, replies, comments)

 ## API Usage